Matgenix/jobflow-remote/doc/source/user/runner.rst

 the steps 3 and 4.

 .. warning::
-    The ``Runner`` reads the project configurations when each of the processes is started and does not attempt to refresh them during the execution.
-Whenever changing
+    The ``Runner`` **reads the project configurations when the processes is started** and does not attempt to refresh them during the execution.
+Whenever the project configuration is changed the ``Runner`` needed the runner needs to be restarted.

 .. _runner stop: